 - A. General.
 The Probate Rules for Marin County Superior Court set forth local policies and procedures of the Probate Department.
 These rules do not attempt to restate or summarize statutory or case law or estate administration in general. - B. Contact Information.
-For current contact information, tentative rulings, and the online probate calendars, parties should refer to the Court's website at www.marin.courts.ca.gov
+For current contact information, tentative rulings, and the online probate calendars, parties should refer to the Court's website at www.marin.courts.ca.gov.

-Clerk of the Probate Court can be contacted by:
+Clerks' Office can be contacted by: